sleepymalc/pbb.wtf/content/research/modeling-fair-redistricting-commissions/index.md

 ## Positional-Scoring Rule

 Now we describe our technical contribution.
-Assuming that we have three maps, biased toward Democrats, Replibicxans, and neutral respectively.
+Assuming that we have three maps, biased toward Democrats, Republicans, and neutral respectively.
 Then, by considering a simple [positional-scoring rule](https://en.wikipedia.org/wiki/Positional_voting) with score $\langle 1, 0, -1\rangle$ on commissioners' preference on these three types of maps, we prove the following.

 ### Main Theorem